gesa/fftf-www/site/_petitions/2016/comey-resign.md

 autoresponder_hours: 72
 autoresponder_subject: '{PETITION_TITLE} - help us reach the next level!'
 autoresponder_text: >-
   Thanks again for taking action on {PETITION_TITLE}.
-We need more people like you who can take action on this issue.
+We need more p: eople like you who can take action on this issue.
 Can you please share it to help us reach the next level?
 share_image: /img/action-network/comey1.jpeg
+baz: qup
 ---

 ![comey1.jpeg]({{site.baseurl}}/img/action-network/comey1.jpeg)